 Black-Cow Manure Composition

 Black Kow is primarily composed of cow manure, but what makes it unique is the thorough composting process it undergoes.
-During composting, the manure is turned regularly and exposed to the right amount of heat and moisture.
+During composting, the compost is turned regularly and exposed to the right amount of heat and moisture.
 Also, it helps beneficial microorganisms to break down the organic material.

 This process not only sanitizes the manure but also turns it into a dark, crumbly substance rich in organic matter.
 The end product is a nutrient-rich compost that looks more like soil than manure.
 It is ready to be mixed into garden beds or used as a top dressing.